-On January 26, 2023, the DOE posted an Advisory confirming that the Commercial Operation Date of WESM in the Mindanao grid commenced on January 26, 2023.
-This was also the date planned under Department Circular No. DC2022-12-039.
+On January 26, 2023, the DOE posted an Advisory confirming the Department Circular No. DC2022-12-039 that declared the Commercial Operation Date of WESM in the Mindanao grid.
+Commercial operations commenced as scheduled.

 2. Independent Market Operator

 On October 22, 2020, the DOE promulgated Department Circular No. DC2020-10-0021, which adopted amendments to the WESM Rules for the implementation of an Independent Market Operator.